Bear with me for a moment, I'll get to the point while wandering around it for awhile.

 So my Gross Film Product Per Game was 14-18.

-Most of the time, I'm delivering about 100 images to a client for a game (or ~20% of what I shot; I'm not always sure how much they're actually using and keeping, so I can't say my "keepers" percent has improved).
+Most of the time, I'm delivering about 100 images to a client for a game (or ~20% of what I took; I'm not always sure how much they're actually using and keeping, so I can't say my "keepers" percent has improved).

-I'm shooting from right next to the ESPN end zone camera.
+I'm positioned right next to the ESPN end zone camera.
 Why?
 Because I know when a player scores, he's going to come over and try to show off to the TV broadcast (in other places, it may be players jumping into stands, but the point is the same, I've moved my position to capture the celebration).
-My client wasn't particularly interested in the whole sequence of catch, evade the defender, cross the end zone.
+My client wasn't particularly interested in the whole sequence of catch, evade the defender, cross into the end zone.
 Nope, they wanted the jube.

 This also means I carry three cameras, because that celebration is usually too close for even the 70-200mm.
 Indeed, you can often tell the real pros on the sidelines by the number of cameras they're carrying, particularly near the end of the game.
-It will be three (one with 24-70mm, one with 70-200mm, and one with a long lens).
+It will be three (one with 24-70mm, one with 70-200mm, and one with a very long lens).

 So where am I going with this meandering story telling?